confluentinc/ducktape/README.md

 1. Use the `build.sh` script to make sure you have all the projects checked out and built against the specified versions.
+2. Configure your Vagrant setup by creating the file `Vagrantfile.local`.
+At a minimum, you *MUST* set the value of num_workers high enough for the tests you're trying to run.
-2. Bring up the cluster with Vagrant for testing, making sure you have enough workers, with `vagrant up`.
+3. Bring up the cluster with Vagrant for testing, making sure you have enough workers, with `vagrant up`.
 If you want to run on AWS, use `vagrant up --provider=aws --no-parallel`.
-Additional configs are pulled from `Vagrantfile.local`, which is evaluated as Ruby code inside the `Vagrantfile`.
-Use this to, e.g., setup enough workers for the tests you are running via the `num_workers` variable.
-3. Run one or more tests.
+4. Run one or more tests.
 Individual tests can be run directly:

     $ python -m ducttape.tests.native_vs_rest_performance

    There isn't yet a test runner to run all scripts in sequence.
-4. To iterate/run again if you already initialized the repositories:
+5. To iterate/run again if you already initialized the repositories:

     $ build.sh --update
     $ vagrant rsync # Re-syncs build output to cluster